graphtastic/platform/docs/design/tome--graphtastic-platform-docker.md

 #### **5.1 Onboarding: From Zero to Running Supergraph**

-The onboarding process for any engineer joining a project built on this platform is streamlined into two simple commands:
+The onboarding process for any engineer joining a project built on this platform is streamlined.
+It begins by creating a new repository from a `template-supergraph` on GitHub, followed by two simple commands:

 1.  `git clone https://github.com/graphtastic/supergraph-cncf.git`
 2.  `cd supergraph-cncf && make up`

-The `make up` command is the single entry point.
-It automatically triggers the `deps` target, which performs a one-time setup of the local development environment by fetching all necessary component repositories.
+The `make up` command automatically triggers the `deps` target, which performs a one-time setup of the local development environment by fetching all necessary component repositories.
 The result is a complete, running supergraph, assembled and launched with no manual configuration required.

 #### **5.2 Dependency Management: The "Go-Style Vendoring" Pattern**

 The architecture adopts a dependency management pattern popularized by the Go language.
-Instead of treating dependencies as opaque, immutable packages, the `make deps` command performs a full `git clone` of each component listed in the manifest into a local `./vendor` directory.
+Instead of treating dependencies as opaque, immutable packages, the `make deps` command performs a full `git clone` of each component listed in the manifest into a local `./.deps` directory.

-This is a critical design choice: the `./vendor` directory contains **complete, mutable Git repositories**, synchronized to the specific version (tag, branch, or commit SHA) declared in the `graphtastic.deps.yml` manifest.
-This is not a simple file copy; the entire Git history of each component is available locally.
+This is a critical design choice: the `./.deps` directory contains **complete, mutable Git repositories**, synchronized to the specific version (tag, branch, or commit SHA) declared in the `graphtastic.deps.yml` manifest.
+The entire Git repo including the history of each component is available locally.

 This approach provides two key benefits: